 Latest Modern Slavery Act (“MSA”) developments: The UK has long been at the forefront of tackling modern slavery risks in companies’ operations and supply chains.
 On 22 September 2020, the UK Government consolidated its commitment to stamp out, what are often hidden, risks in its response to the “Transparency to Supply Chains” consultation.
 The response explores the various obligations under the MSA, and most notably, states that a single reporting deadline for modern slavery statements will be introduced, which must address specific topics (what topics should be covered will be further laid out by the Government).
 The Government provided further details of its mission against modern slavery in its annual report on modern slavery published on 14 October 2020.
 The English courts have also supported development in this area.
 In the case of R v Wabelua, the Court of Appeal offered useful guidance as to the court’s approach when deciding whether to make a Slavery and Trafficking Prevention Order under the MSA, following a defendant’s conviction for a slavery or human trafficking offence.
 English courts must be satisfied that (i) there is a real risk that the defendant may go on to commit further slavery or human trafficking offences, and (ii) the order is necessary rather than just desirable or helpful for the purpose of protecting persons.

 The Financial Reporting Council (“FRC”) on climate change reporting: The FRC has published a wide-ranging thematic review (the “Review”) of climate-related considerations by boards, companies, auditors, professional bodies, and investors, which suggests the focus is well‑short of what is needed.
 The FRC’s focus on non-financial reporting coincides with announcements by the UK Government of more robust environmental disclosure standards for companies so that investors can better understand their risk exposure to climate change.
 The Review has concluded that (i) there is little evidence that business models and strategies are sufficiently influenced by integrating climate considerations into governance frameworks; (ii) an increasing number of companies are providing narrative reporting on climate-related issues, but it is unclear how progress towards these goals will be achieved, monitored, or assured; and (iii) investors support the Taskforce on Climate-related Financial Disclosures (“TCFD”).
-For further information, please refer to our client alert here.
+For further information, please refer to our November 2018 client alert.

 Life sciences industry faces new enforcement powers in post-Brexit regulations: As Brexit is finally completed in the UK, from 1 January 2021, the Medicines and Healthcare products Regulatory Agency (“MHRA”) will be the UK’s standalone medicines and medical devices regulator.
 Transition from the EU has allowed the UK to offer fully independent regulatory decisions for both devices and pharmaceuticals, both nationally and in joint work with other international regulators.